syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

 documentation: ug
 ---

-# Save edited image in SfImageEditor UWP platform
+# Save edited image in SfImageEditor

 The image can be saved along with the changes.
 Saving an image can be done in the following two ways: